 Kraigg Brathwaite steps down as West Indies Test captain after three years

-Kraigg Brathwaite served as West Indies Test captain for three years; his replacement is yet to be announced; Shai Hope replaces Rovman Powell as the T20 captain;watch England's white-ball series against West Indies live on Sky Sports in June
+Kraigg Brathwaite served as West Indies Test captain for three years; his replacement is yet to be announced; Shai Hope replaces Rovman Powell as T20 captain; watch England's white-ball series vs West Indies (three ODIs, three T20s) live on Sky Sports in May and June

 Kraigg Brathwaite has stepped down as West Indies' Test captain after three years in the role.